 The Board of Trustees' primary mission is to assist the University in securing gifts, trusts, and bequests to nourish programs throughout the campus.
 Since its formation, the Board has been an instrumental force in driving the dynamic growth in private giving to Berkeley.
 Through a variety of committees and task forces, the Board provides support and advice to a broad spectrum of fundraising programs and activities.
 It also manages the Foundation’s endowment funds and oversees the Foundation’s trusts.

 The Board of Trustees serves as the primary advocacy group to the Chancellor and provides leadership for a united effort to ensure Cal’s continuing stature as one of the world’s preeminent institutions of higher learning.
 As such, it serves not only as the University’s fundraising arm, but also as a conduit for public opinion, an advisory council, and a steady source of assistance to Berkeley’s Chancellor and the campus as a whole.

 Trustees take a leading philanthropic role by making annual contributions to Cal and by making major commitments to the University’s capital campaigns.
-The Foundation works closely with University Relations and the campus development programs; together, the volunteers on the Board of Trustees and the development professionals across the campus serve as leading advocates for increasing support for the University from the private sector.
+The Foundation works closely with University Development and Alumni Relations and the campus development programs; together, the volunteers on the Board of Trustees and the development professionals across the campus serve as leading advocates for increasing support for the University from the private sector.

 The Board of Trustees: Governance and Terms of Office